Xiaoyu-Lu/ElasticSearch_WAPO/README.md

 Team member submitting code:

 ### Project Summary
-In this TREC-based information retrieval project, we experimented with query expansion, Longformer embedding, keyword bolding, and web UI improvements.
+In this TREC-based information retrieval project, we experimented with computer-assisted query expansion, reranking with Longformer embedding, keyword bolding, and web UI improvements.
+This project is built based on a ES system we previously developed in class, which uses BM25 and custom analyzer for document retrieval and fastText and sBERT embedding for reranking.

 Here is a list of progress report, sorted by recency:
 1. [Final project report](static/final-presentation.pdf)